 A strong application doesn’t just meet the minimum requirements—it anticipates what immigration officers look for and leaves no room for doubt.
 Start with the basics and build from there.

-- Check and Recheck Everything – Don’t treat paperwork as a formality.
-Review each form, supporting document, and employer statement.
-Make sure every detail lines up and supports your case.
+- Check and Recheck Everything—Don’t treat paperwork as a formality.
+Review each form, supporting document, and employer statement to ensure that every detail lines up and supports your case.

 - Know the Process – Understand the immigration process steps before you begin.
 Each phase—filing, review, RFE response, interview—requires preparation.
 When you know what’s ahead, you make smarter decisions at every stage.